Oriole Park at Camden Yards

 300 Level Seating (Sections 306-388)

 Camden Yards was the first in a wave of too-big stadiums built in the 1990s.
 This manifests in a stadium that often looks poorly attended, and wide swathes of empty seats in the 300 level.
-For most games, the far sections of the 300 level are roped off and the tickets aren’t even sold.
+For many games, the far sections of the 300 level are roped off, and the tickets aren’t even sold.

-If you are going to sit in the 300 level, we’d obviously suggest looking for a low row, and trying to sit in the infield.
+If you are going to sit in the 300 level, we’d obviously suggest looking for a low row and trying to sit in the infield.
 At least that way you’ll be somewhat connected to the action on the field.
-Rows 1-6 are below the entrance from the concourse, so we’d recommend targeting those as your best option.

 Bottom Line